Mohammed-Lashein/php_architect_guide_to_design_patterns-book-code/readme.md

 ```
 Chat explained to me:
 Since each iterator gets a snapshot of `$this->collection` on instantiation, any change **is not** reflected to the Iterator, that's why we need to create another iterator to be able to read these reflected changes.

+UPDATE: There is no need for the 2nd `$libAvailableIterator` since we can instantiate from `AvailableItemsIterator` when we need to use it.
+I will keep the code example just for clarity.